Romanian Communist Party: Creation

 In February 1948, the Communists ended a long process of infiltrating the Romanian Social Democratic Party (ensuring control through electoral alliances and the two-party Frontul Unic Muncitoresc—Singular Workers' Front, the PCR had profited from the departure of Constantin Titel Petrescu's group from the Social Democrats in March 1946).
 The Social Democrats merged with the PCR to form the Romanian Workers' Party (Partidul Muncitoresc Român, PMR) which remained the ruling party's official name until 24 July 1965 (when it returned to the designation as Romanian Communist Party).
 Nevertheless, Social Democrats were excluded from most party posts and were forced to support Communist policies on the basis of democratic centralism; it was also reported that only half of the PSD's 500,000 members joined the newly founded grouping.
 Capitalizing on these gains, the Communist government shunted most of the remaining parties aside after the 1948 elections (the Ploughmen's Front and the Hungarian People's Union dissolved themselves in 1953).
 The PMR fought the elections as the dominant partner of the People's Democratic Front (FND), which won with 93.2 percent of the vote.
 By then, however, the FND had taken on the same character as other "popular fronts"in the Soviet bloc.
 The member parties became completely subservient to the PMR, and had to accept its"leading role"as a condition of their continued existence.
 Groza, however, remained Prime Minister.

 A new series of economic changes followed: the National Bank of Romania was passed into full public ownership (December 1946), and, in order to combat the Romanian leu's devaluation, a surprise monetary reform was imposed as a stabilization measure in August 1947 (severely limiting the amount convertible by people without an actual job, primarily members of the aristocracy).
 The Marshall Plan was being overtly condemned, while nationalization and a planned economy were enforced beginning 11 June 1948.
 The first five-year plan, conceived by Miron Constantinescu's Soviet-Romanian committee, was adopted in 1950.
 Of newly enforced measures, the arguably most far-reaching was collectivization—by 1962, when the process was considered complete, 96% of the total arable land had been enclosed in collective farming, while around 80,000 peasants faced trial for resisting and 17,000 others were uprooted or deported for being chiaburi (the Romanian equivalent of kulaks).
+Chiaburs were defined by the Party as the common enemies of communism in Romania.
+Thus, they were subjected to abuses by the cadres.
 In 1950, the party, which viewed itself as the vanguard of the working class, reported that people of proletarian origin held 64% of party offices and 40% of higher government posts, while results of the recruitment efforts remained below official expectations.